For many educators, summer school planning is in full gear! Districts are determining the who, the what and the how, and all with limited resources.

 - In a 4-week summer program in Marion County, GA, students who used Reading Assistant gained more than 6 months in reading comprehension, on average.

-- In a 5-week summer program in Wayne County Public Schools in North Carolina, students improved from the 21 stpercentile to the 30 thpercentile after working with Reading Assistant—a statistically significant improvement.
+- In a 5-week summer program in Wayne County Public Schools in North Carolina, students improved from the 21 stpercentile to the 30 thpercentile after working with Reading Assistant (which is now offered to all K-12 students as part of Fast ForWord)—a statistically significant improvement.
 They also improved their average reading level, moving from “struggling readers” to “emerging readers.”

 Is your district on track to make this the best summer school yet?
 If there were two recommendations I’d make, I’d say: